 You rob yourself of much joy when you hold on to negatives and/or refuse to accept and nurture yourself, no matter how you justify it.
 Do you want to nurse your wounds or do you want to rise up and live and love life?

 As Dr. Phil asks, "Do you want to be right, or do you want to be happy?"

 Holding on to resentments and anger are like drinking poison.
 Forgive and release the past.
 Stuffing hard feelings is a recipe for ill health and misery.
 So is holding onto a victim mentality.
 Even if it gets you what you want in the moment, you pay for it at the expense of real happiness and joy.
 Feel your feelings fully and let them move out.
 Get professional help if you need it.

 Healing and peace come with love.
-As counter-intuitive as it sounds, compassion and acceptance are where transformation begins.
+As counter-intuitive as it sounds, compassion and acceptance of yourself and others are where transformation begins.

 Here is a happiness secret you can count on.
 Doing good for others on a regular basis is one of the best ways to feel happy in the moment and to raise your happiness set point.
 It is good for your health and longevity, too.

 Doing good deeds and acts of kindness feels good.
 Altruism helps you feel better about yourself, and with improved self-esteem comes a greater sense of happiness.
 It is true that in giving from the heart you receive.
 It is part of the makeup of your brain.

 Practice generosity of spirit and random acts of kindness.
 Make it a lifestyle, a daily goal.
 Give compliments and express appreciation.
 In the spirit of love, nurture your spirit and care for yourself and others.
 Your sense of self-esteem and hope will soar.

 When you are kind and giving makes you feel good and helps others feel loved and happy, too.